fit-r2lab/rhubarbe/README.md

 ## P1 : known bugs for production

 * test, test, test...
+* it appears that save might not reset the symlink upon exit ?!?

 ## for deployment (P2)

 * play with the REST interface about leases
   * check that users can use their certificate to do write (PUT, UPDATE) actions
-  * provide a simple tool to **get a lease** if nobody else uses the testbed at that time.
+  * provide a simple tool to **manage leases** if nobody else uses the testbed at that time.

 * fix issues with empty leases being displayed in the onelab portal -> Loic